pragyagupta333/PowerBI_Basics/02_DAX_Implementation.md

 ## ALLSELECTED
-Returns all the values from the specified column or table, considering only the filters applied by the user and ignoring any context filters from visuals
+Returns all the values from the specified column or table, considering only the filters applied by the user and ignoring any context filters from visuals.

 #### Syntax
 ```